jadecobra/python_tdd_exercises/source/truth_table_12_project.rst

         return False

   the terminal shows an :doc:`/AssertionError` for the first case
-* I change the return value to make it pass
+* and I change the return value to make it pass

   .. code-block:: python